Why the Camera is Secondary When Creating an Artistic Photograph

-We do not care about the materials he uses.
+I do not care about the materials he uses.

 Art is one of the great mysteries of humanity.
 Human beings have created a concept of art, but defining it is a challenge.
 There are as many definitions of art as there are artists.

 The simplest way to describe it is to say that an artistic form can be defined as a means of conveying messages or emotions from the author to the viewer.

 As I wrote in this article, I chose photography to express myself, to reveal my states of mind, to share my emotions, and to convey messages.

 I have always wanted to leave a trace of my passage on earth.
 Before becoming professional photographer, I worked in very creative professions, but technology caused my creations to be obsolete after 2 or 3 years.

 An Artistic Photographer is not Measured by 'Likes'

 Artistic photography cannot be defined by sales records or annual turnover.
 The quality of an artist photographer cannot be defined by the number of 'likes' of a social network or the number of followers.

 An artistic photographer primarily chooses to use a camera to translate emotions and stories.
 He could have chosen writing, painting, music or some other artistic form, but he chose the camera as the primary accessory.